jcasimir/railsconf_tutorials/source/sessions/crafting_gems.markdown

 ### `app/models/tag_echidna/tag.rb`

-We need a model for our tag objects:
+We need a model for our tag objects - and so, we can put that under the `app/models` directory for our gem, and they'll be automatically detected due to our Rails engine class.

+We're namespacing our models so they don't conflict with duplicate models in other gems.

 ```ruby
 class TagEchidna::Tag < ActiveRecord::Base